Combinatorial quantization of 4d 2-Chern-Simons theory I: the Hopf category of higher-graph states: Lattice 2-algebra of 2-Chern-Simons theory

 \section{Lattice 2-algebra of 2-Chern-Simons theory}

-Recall in \S \ref{covarrep} the 2-graph states $\mathscr{F}=\mathscr{A}^0$ is a (possibly projective) representation $\Lambda$ of the (secondary-gauge equivalence classes of) 2-gauge transformations $\tilde{\cC}=\mathbb{G}^{\Gamma^1}$.
-Given what we have found in the previous sections, we now demonstrate how the Hopf categorical structure of 2-gauge parameters can be "combined" with that of the 2-graph states.
-This is done by describing the way in which $\mathscr{A}^0$ can be seen a a "regular" representation under $\tilde{\cC}$.
+Given what we have found in the previous sections, we now demonstrate how the Hopf categorical structure of 2-gauge parameters can be "combined" with that of the 2-graph operators.
+This is done by describing the way in which $\mathfrak{C}(\mathbb{G}^{\Gamma})$ can be seen a a "regular" representation under $\tilde{\cC}$.

 Then, we will define a Hopf category $\mathscr{B}^\Gamma$ encapsulating all of the degrees-of-freedom and gauge symmetries of 2-Chern-Simons theory on the lattice.
-This is accomplished through a categorical semidirect product construction, which will by definition embed the 2-graph states $\mathscr{A}^0$ into $\mathscr{B}^\Gamma$ as a subcategory.
+This is accomplished through a categorical semidirect product construction, which will by definition embed the 2-graph operators $\mathfrak{C}(\mathbb{G}^{\Gamma})$ into $\mathscr{B}^\Gamma$ as a subcategory.
 We call this Hopf category $\mathscr{B}^\Gamma$ the \textbf{lattice 2-algebra} of 2-Chern-Simons theory, which can be understood as a categorified 4d analogue of the lattice algebra constructed in \cite{Alekseev:1994pa}.